What is your average investment amount?

 How do you prevent the development’s build cost from exceeding estimated budget and therefore reducing investor profits?

-The agreement with our builders are based on a fixed price contract (for civil works and the build).
-Within this fixed price contract is a reasonable and fair margin allowing the builder to do an outstanding job.
 We review the cash flow and financial position of the builder on a weekly basis to prevent unwanted surprises.

 All cost information is shared with investors, prior to the fund capital raising closing, via the feasibility and information website.